zhtyolivia/pid-multimodal/README.md

 ### Step 2: Running linear models

-After installing R and RStudio, lauch RStudio and navigate to the `linear_models` directory.
+After installing R and RStudio, launch RStudio and navigate to the `linear_models` directory.

 In RStudio, run the script in `concat_lung_radiopathomic.R` to run the concatenation-fused model on the lung radiopathomic dataset.
 The script will install necessary packages and run the model with repeated cross-validation.
 Similarly, you can run the canonical correlation analysis (CCA)-fused model, unimodal models, and the ensemble model on this dataset with the other three R scripts in the `linear_models` directory.